vangelov/saganario/README.md

 ]);
 ```

-*Note: An error will be thrown if the generator is not done when `expectEnd` is checked.*
+*Note: An error will be thrown if the generator is not done when `expectEnd` is called.*

 ### Giving values

 The only function you use for this is `ifGiven`.
-If the argument you set is not an instance of `Error` the value is given to the generator by using `generator.next(<value>)`.
-Otherwise it's thrown as an exception in the generator using `generator.throw(<value>)`.
+If the argument you set is not an instance of `Error` the value is given to the generator by using `generator.next(<value>)`, otherwise it's thrown as an exception in the generator using `generator.throw(<value>)`.

 ## Installation